NAD+ (Nicotinamide Adenine Dinucleotide)

 Product Overview

-NAD+ (Nicotinamide Adenine Dinucleotide) is a ubiquitous coenzyme present in every living cell and represents the biologically active form of vitamin B3 (niacin).
-It serves as an essential electron carrier in metabolic redox reactions and as a substrate for key enzyme families involved in DNA repair, epigenetic regulation, and cellular stress responses.
+NAD+ (Nicotinamide Adenine Dinucleotide) is a ubiquitous coenzyme present in cells and represents the biologically active form of vit B3 (niacin).
+It serves as an essential electron carrier in metabolic redox reactions and as a substrate for key enzyme families involved in epigenetic regulation and cellular responses.

 Molecular Formula: C₂₁H₂₇N₇O₁₄P₂